jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 <a name='glove'></a>
 #### GloVe

 Following word2vec, Pennington et.al. published GloVe [19], a method to learn word embeddings following the same goal than word2vec, but using matrix factorization methods, which is more computationally efficient.
 Additionally, GloVe takes into account full co-occurrence information, instead of a sliding window; it builds a full co-occurrence matrix prior to the learning phase.
 Authors claim, somewhat controversially, that this provides a boost in performance.
 See [18] for more details on the differences.
 [20] provides another explanation on the difference, and includes code to train both GloVe and word2vec.
-See [21] for the original sources of GloVe, pretrained word vectors and some further details from the authors.
+See [21] for the original sources of GloVe, pre-trained word vectors and some further details from the authors.

 <a name='regularities'></a>
 ### Word Regularities